deepmodeling/dpdispatcher/doc/batch.md

 {dargs:argument}`batch_type <resources/batch_type>`: `LSF`

 [IBM Spectrum LSF Suites](https://www.ibm.com/products/hpc-workload-management) is a comprehensive workload management solution used by HPCs.
-One needs to make sure LSF has been setup in the remote server and the related environment is activated.
+One needs to make sure LSF has been set up in the remote server and the related environment is activated.

 ## JH UniScheduler